simonprast/django-entrypoint/README.md

 ## [](#copyright-and-license)Copyright and license

-Copyright © 2020 InspireMedia GmbH - All Rights Reserved
+Copyright © 2020 Simon Prast - All Rights Reserved
 _Unauthorized copying of this source code is strictly prohibited.
 Proprietary and confidental._